ksobrenat32/SummerOfCode-2025/journal/Phase_I.md

 ### PR permissions : 2025-05-30

 - The commiter role is a role obtained from modifying the editor role, deleting every permission that contains the word "delete" in it.

+## Stale Cleaner : 2025-06-02

+- Implemented a stale cleaner runner on my personal server to test it.

+## Stale Cleaner : 2025-06-03

+- Found the prefixes of the stale Pubsub topics, added them to the cleaner to focus on those topics. [branch](https://github.com/ksobrenat32/beam/tree/stale_claner_implement)